Roxanne Varzi: Career

 From 2002 to 2004, Varzi was an instructor of anthropology at New York University.
+From 2004-2005 she was at SOAS, London.
 Varzi joined the University of California, Irvine in 2005, and she became a full professor of in the Department of Anthropology in 2009.

 While at the University of California, Irvine, she has completed many works.
 Even though many of her works are focused on Iranian culture, she has expanded her work to tackle universal issues concerning war.
 Due to her Iranian roots, many of her works focus on post-Revolution Iran public culture.

 Her first book, Warring Souls: Youth, Media, and Martyrdom in Post-Revolution Iran (2006) focuses heavily on how propaganda and media take a role in shaping the identities of those living in post-Revolution Iran.
 The author says this that her book focuses on "the intersection of religion, vision, and power, and whether the individual ultimately has the power to turn an image off".
 Her second work, Plastic Flowers Never Die (2008) which is an experimental documentary on the effects of the war in Iran, and the aftermath of the war.
 In this documentary, she speaks to mural painters, museum curators, and veterans to get a thorough breakdown of war and how the post-war period has been affected by the war.
 Plastic Flowers Never Die was selected for 14 film festivals.
 The Whole World Blind (2011) was her first sound performance.
 It is said to be experienced while the audience is "blindfolded and wearing headphones".
 The audience listens to a "narrative loop of a curator describing a slide show of war photography".
 Her second book, Last Scene Underground: An Ethnographic Novel of Iran (2015) is a fictional story set in Iran's Green Movement about young Iranians learning life lessons "through politics, art, and the meaning of home".
 Her work, Salton Sublime (2017), is another sound performance focusing on what sublime means in the current state of environmental degradation our world is facing.